python/cpython/Doc/library/heapq.rst

 .. function:: merge(*iterables)

    Merge multiple sorted inputs into a single sorted output (for example, merge timestamped entries from multiple log files).
-Returns an iterator over over the sorted values.
+Returns an :term:`iterator` over over the sorted values.

    Similar to ``sorted(itertools.chain(*iterables))`` but returns an iterable, does not pull the data into memory all at once, and assumes that each of the input